vegaprotocol/documentation/docs/api/vega-wallet/reference/browser-extension/javascript-api.md

 - Returns: `Promise<void>` Fulfills with `undefined` upon success

-To start using subsequent methods, a dApp or website first needs to initiate a connection, which requires user approval.
-The promise rejects if the user denies the connection attempt.
-Explicit user approval is only required on the first connection from a given origin.
-Subsequent connection attempts resolve automatically.
+To start using subsequent methods, a dApp or website first needs to initiate a connection, which may require user approval.
+The promise rejects if the connection attempt is denied.
 Any errors thrown will be of [`?`](#?)

 ### `await vega.disconnectWallet()`

 - Returns: `Promise<void>` Fulfills with `undefined`

-This closes any open connection from the dApp to the wallet
+This closes any open connection from the dApp to the wallet.

 ### `const keys = await vega.listKeys()`